 Veronica Krause was born and raised in Cordoba, Argentina, where she attended college and received her law degree from The National University of Cordoba.
 Upon graduation, she studied for a Master’s in International Business Administration and a got a dual degree from The National University of Cordoba, Argentina and from the University of Barcelona, Spain.
 During this time, she worked as a lawyer in Argentina for several years.

 In 2009, she moved to Austin, Texas with her husband and found joy working for the Austin Independent School District in bilingual education.
-She also worked after school as a tutor in math and reading in both English and Spanish.
-Veronica is very curious about different cultures and enjoys traveling to different countries.
+Veronica joined the Magellan staff in 2015 and is very curious about different cultures and enjoys traveling to different countries.
 She believes that multilingual education is very important, especially in this day and age.
 She enjoys playing a role in helping children with their learning process.

 Patrick is the founding director of the Francis Lo i.lab for Design + Making, a new, creative learning space at Magellan International School in Austin, TX.
 Besides directing the school’s innovation program, he is a lead mentor for the UTeach Maker fellowship program for The University of Texas at Austin, a senior fellow of the Thinkery EdExchange Program, and a frequent presenter at conferences including SXSWedu, Stanford FabLearn, and Maker Faire Austin.